guhan/zerotociso/docs/OSIMODEL.md

 - Network devices: Network Interface Cards, hubs, repeaters, concentrators, amplifiers

 ### Layer 2 - Data Link
-Responsible for formatting the packet from the Network layer into the proper format for transmission.
-Provides error-free transmission of data frames between directly connected network nodes.
-It ensures reliable and synchronized data transfer and establishes point-to-point or multi-point connections.
-This layer also handles flow control, error detection, and media access control (MAC) addressing.
-Frame.
+- Responsible for formatting the packet from the Network layer into the proper format for transmission.
+- Provides error-free transmission of data frames between directly connected network nodes.
+- It ensures reliable and synchronized data transfer and establishes point-to-point or multi-point connections. - This layer also handles flow control, error detection, and media access control (MAC) addressing.
+- Packet is called a Frame.

+#### Split into two layers
+- Media Access Control (MAC) which touches Layer 1
+- Logical Link Control (LLC) which touches Layer 3

 - **Address Resolution Protocol (ARP)**:  ARP is responsible for resolving or _mapping an IP address to a physical (MAC) address_ on a local network